 prajna (prajñā) (Chinese 般若三藏) – Intuitive wisdom, the Third Eye, one’s true Self; (Abrahamic religions) the Holy Spirit.

-pratyekabuddha – Buddhas who achieve enlightenment on their own, live in solitude and do not spread the Dharma.
-Often a hermit.
-“One who has attained to supreme and perfect insight, but who dies without proclaiming the Dharma to the world.”
-(Wikipedia)
+pratyekabuddha – Buddhas who achieve enlightenment on their own, who live in solitude and do not widely spread the Dharma.
+(See below)

 prithagjana – A simpleminded or stupid person.
 (Keep going: you’ll see.)

 samadhi – A perfect meditative state: the eighth perfection of the Eightfold Path.
 Samadhi is effortless—it requires effort to not be in samadhi.
 Christian: ‘inwardness’ (Meister Eckhart), ‘continual prayer’ (Guyon).
 ‘Uninterrupted meditation’ (Hakuin).

 samadhi samapatti – Meditative stage in which samadhi is experienced.